 The gods presented in the book spurred a few humble thoughts in this mortal:

 Priests of the Hunt and Holy Hunters (pp. 17-18)

 These are fun character concepts.
 I’d add a note that such a god is perfect for dungeon delvers.
 These adventurers can literally be on a holy mission to hunt monsters!

 These gods are depicted as focusing on beauty, romance, flirtation, seduction, and all the fun stuff that follows.
 That’s fine and good.
 I’d just add that you could also place a quite different god in this category: a god of love and order – i.e, “proper” love, as the god sees it.

 An evil god of love, meanwhile, seems an odd concept, but Clerics creatively fields the idea with a god of seductive manipulation, jealousy, and vice.
-I’ll offer another possibility: my suggested Eros-like god of sensuality and Puritanical god of propriety could be mutually complementary partners – or they could be bitter enemies, each considering the other an evil god who perverts love’s true ideal.
-(I won’t say which god is right, only that one is certainly more fun at parties.)
+I’ll offer another possibility: an Eros-like god of sensuality and a Puritanical god of marital propriety could be mutually complementary partners – or they could be bitter enemies, each considering the other an evil god who perverts love’s true ideal.
+(I won’t say which god is right, only that one is more fun at parties.)

 I rather expected there’d be an optional power modifier here for a Sun God priest whose powers wane at night, presumably with the opposite of the effect available to priests of Gods of the Night.